O. P. Nayyar: Personal life

-He had two brothers: P. P. (a physician) and G. P. (a retired army dentist in Secunderabad, who died in 2010).
-Nayyar's wife, Saroj Mohini Nayyar, wrote the lyrics to "Preetam Aan Milo" (originally sung by C. H. Atma in 1945 which was used later in the film Mr. & Mrs. '55 by Geeta Dutt).
-Estranged from his family, he requested that they be barred from his funeral.
-Nayyar had moved out of his Mumbai home, staying with a friend in Virar and then with a friend in Thane.
-He died on 28 January 2007, survived by his wife, three daughters and a son.
+None of his family members or the Bollywood figures attended his last rites at the civic crematorium in Thane.

+He was survived by his estranged family, wife, three daughters and a son.
 Nayyar's death was followed by tributes from many Bollywood figures, including Lata Mangeshkar, Sharmila Tagore, Mumtaz, Mahesh Bhatt, Khayyam, Shakti Samanta, Sonu Nigam, Ravindra Jain, Anu Malik, B. R. Chopra and Shammi Kapoor.
 A commemorative stamp was issued by India Post on 3 May 2013.
 His granddaughter Niharica Raizada is also an actress.